gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

       - The technical writer can also help decide what docs to merge before the freeze and whether to work on further changes in a follow up MR.
    1. **The maintainer** who is assigned to merge the MR, to verify clarity, completeness, and quality, to the best of their ability.

-- Upon merging, if a technical writer review has not been performed, the maintainer should [create an issue using the Doc Review template](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issuable_template=Doc%20Review).
+- Upon merging, if a technical writer review has not been performed, the maintainer should [create an issue using the Doc Review template](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issuable_template=Doc%20Review) if one was not already created by the developer or reviewer.

 - After merging, documentation changes are reviewed by:

    1. The technical writer--**if** their review was not performed prior to the merge.
    2. Optionally: by the PM (for accuracy and to ensure it's consistent with the vision for how the product will be used).
 Any party can raise the item to the PM for review at any point: the dev, the technical writer, or the PM, who can request/plan a review at the outset.

 ### 3. Technical Writer's role

-**Planning**
+#### Planning

 - The technical writer monitors the documentation needs of issues assigned to the current and next milestone for their DevOps stage(s), and participates in any needed discussion on docs planning with the dev, PM, and others.
 - The technical writer will review these again upon the kickoff and provide feedback, as needed.
 This is not a blocking review and developers should not wait to work on docs.

-**Review**
+#### Collaboration

+By default, the developer will work on documentation changes independently, but the developer, PM, or technicial writer can propose a broader collaboration for any given issue.

+Additionally, technical writers are available for questions at any time.

+#### Review

 - Techncial writers provide non-blocking reviews of all documentation changes, before or after the change is merged.
 However, if the docs are ready in the MR while there's time before the freeze, the technical writer's review can commence early, on request.